WebOfTrustInfo/rwot12-cologne/README.md

 The goal of the workshop is to generate five technical white papers and/or proposals on topics decided by the group that would have the  greatest impact on the future.

+Please [sign up for our mailing list](https://www.weboftrust.info/subscribe/) to be informed as the workshop is finalized.

 ## Advance Readings

 In advance of the design workshop, all participants are invited to contribute a one-or-two page topic paper to be shared with the other attendees on either: